siderolabs/talos/website/content/docs/v0.14/Reference/configuration.md

 The `validSubnets` field configures the networks to pick kubelet node IP from.
 For dual stack configuration, there should be two subnets: one for IPv4, another for IPv6.
+IPs can be excluded from the list by using negative match with `!`, e.g `!10.0.0.0/8`.
+Negative subnet matches should be specified last to filter out IPs picked by positive matches.
-If not specified, kubelet configures node IP automatically.
+If not specified, node IP is picked based on cluster podCIDRs: IPv4/IPv6 address or both.

 </div>